 It would certainly make life easier, but sadly, copywriters don’t usually have psychic powers.
 They don’t know what you want if you don’t tell them.
 The way to get a good text is to give them as much information as possible about the intent, the format and the target audience.
-This is the fastest way to the success you want, with the fewest mistakes and with reasonable costs.
+This is the fastest way to the success you want, with minimal feedback loops, less frustration and lower costs.

 Rules for a successful briefing